-This support document contains information relevant to SLS Skills Maintenance that is applicable to all SLS awards.
-It should be read in conjunction with the annual SLS skills maintenance circular containing information relevant to annual updates that is available to download from the SLS Members Area News and Events webpage.
+This support document contains information relevant to SLS Skills Maintenance.
+It should be read in conjunction with the annual SLS skills maintenance circular containing information relevant to annual updates that is available to download from the SLS Members Area, search for Skills Maintenance Circular.